Shantom/DailyDungeon/README.md

 ### Rules

-1. When the player is not online, Lin will farm automatically by beating the monster constantly on the current floor to gain experience.
+1. When the player is not online, Lin will farm by beating the monster constantly on the current floor to gain experience.
+Intuitively, when the player logs in, the their characters will get a certain amount of EXP, which depends on how long it has been offline.
 2. Players can explore the maze before the battle to acquire different buffs/debuffs.
 Also, players can decide which skill to use.

 ### Maze and Room

 The maze consists of several rooms.
 Each room has access to the next room, which may exist in one or more of the four directions (north, east, south and west).
 If there is a random event in the room, it will be triggered when Lin enters.
-Only in the boss room can Lin challenge boss.
+Only in the boss room can Lin challenge the boss.
 When Lin successfully beat the boss, he will automatically exit the maze and  go downstairs to the next floor.
 If Lin fails, there is no punishment and Lin is still at the boss room.

 ### Combat Systems

 This game uses fully automatic combat.
+Players will not feel the process of a combat.
+The combat is calculated and ends in a moment.
+It returns a result after the player gives the order to fight.
+The rule of a combat is as follows.

-Each side, player or monster, has two progress gauges, a normal attack gauge (up to 100 units) and a cast skill gauge (up to 1000 units).
+Each side, player or monster, has two progress gauges: a normal attack gauge (up to 100 units) and a cast skill gauge (up to 1000 units).
 For each unit of time, each of the four gauges is increased by 1 unit.
 When the progress reaches the required value for the attack or skill to be cast, the player / monster will conduct an attack / skill and subtract the corresponding value from the progress gauge after the move.

 ### Status Attributes Description